Skip to content

 from lexigram import LexigramConfig

-• ${PORT}: Resolves to the PORT environment variable.
-Fails if unset.
+• ${PORT} — resolves to the PORT env var; fails fast if unset.

 Terminal window